radareorg/radare2-extras/r2wars/README.md

 How it works
 ------------

-codewar-style games are basically a competition between two programs to survive as much time as possible by sharing the memory space with other programs.
+Core War-style games are basically a competition between two programs to survive as much time as possible by sharing the memory space with other programs.

-In codewars or pmars, the code you run is from a specific artificial architecture, the differences with r2wars are the following:
+In Core War or pmars, the code you run is from a specific artificial architecture, the differences with r2wars are the following:

 * Use any arch supported by ESIL
 * More than 2 programs can run at the same time